TWICKENHAM ROWING CLUB BYLAWS

 -

-Dogs: Dogs belonging to Members are only permitted on Club Premises if they are under proper supervision and under control at all times.
+Dogs: Dogs belonging to Members are only permitted on Club premises if they are under proper supervision and under control at all times.

 1.2.
 Representing the Club